noahkw/acmetk/docs/configuration.rst

 * require_eab (optional): Whether to require an External Account Binding on account creation.
     Defaults to allowing account creation without EAB if not specified.

+* allow_wildcard (optional): Whether to allow wildcards in identifiers.
+    Defaults to prohibiting wildcards in identifiers if not specified.

 To run a CA that issues self-signed certificates, the private key and root certificate may be generated using the following command: